 Due to unforeseen issues there will be no water tap available at Tynewillows, Alston.
 People using the area will need to have their own water.

-These temporary sites will be regularly visited by representatives from both Cumbria Constabulary and either Eden District Council or South Lakeland District Councils during the period of occupation.
+These temporary sites will be regularly visited by representatives from both Cumbria Constabulary and Westmorland and Furness Council during the period of occupation.

 The need for regulatory control of these sites will be kept under review and if a site is considered to be unacceptable, appropriate action will be taken.

-Please note that certain locations along travelling routes to the Fair have Traffic Regulation Orders in place which for road safety reasons, prohibit roadside parking, these areas will be clearly signed.
-In particular, within Eden, roadside camping restrictions are in place along certain sections of the A685 between Kirkby Stephen and Brough, and along sections of Powis Lane, between the A66 and Long Marton Church.
+Please note that certain locations along travelling routes to the Fair have Traffic Regulation Orders in place which for road safety reasons, prohibit roadside parking, these areas will be clearly posted and signed.
+In particular, within the Eden area, roadside camping restrictions are in place at Sandford Road End between the A66 and the railway bridge; along certain sections of the A685 between Kirkby Stephen and Brough and along much of Powis Lane, between the A66 and Long Marton Church.

 It is an offence to contravene such Orders and action will be taken if parking occurs in contravention of the Order.
-This does not apply to horses or horse drawn caravans.
+Where road safety is a concern, especially at junctions where visibility is required this order will also apply to horses or horse drawn caravans.

-The Multi Agency Strategic Co-Ordinating Group has published an Encampment Strategy for temporary stopping places.
+The Multi Agency Strategic Co-Ordinating Group has published an Encampment Protocol for temporary stopping places.
 To see full details click here.